Time complexity of Synchronization of discrete pulse-coupled oscillators on trees

-As before, none of $-$'s are 2 in any of the sequences above, but other instances $a_{i}$'s, $b_{i}$'s, $c_{i}$'s, and $d_{i}$'s could be 2.
-We could specify all sequences when $v^{-}$ could blink among those instances, but there would be too many cases in doing so.
+As before, none of $-$'s are 2 in any of the sequences above, but in other instances, $a_{i}$'s, $b_{i}$'s, $c_{i}$'s, and $d_{i}$'s could be 2.
+We could specify all sequences when $v^{-}$ could blink among those instances, but there would be too many cases of doing so.

-\qquad Now we outline the proof of Theorem \ref{blinkingtree} for $\kappa=6$.
+Now we outline the proof of Theorem \ref{thm:blinkingtree}.
 In a nutshell, we show that every proper descendant subtree $T_{v}$ of depth $\ge 1$ is fractal.
 In particular, every component in $T_{\root}-\root$ will be either a singleton or fractal.
 A recursive property of fractal subtrees would then yield that the whole tree is fractal, and in particular, open.
-This contradiction shows that minimal conterexample for $\kappa=6$ does not exist.
-To give more detail, we first show by using Lemma \ref{branchwidthlemma}, that every branch must be open and of type (a) or (b), or fractal of type 10/9.
-Furthermore, we will show that if $T_{v}$ is a terminal branch, then it cannot be of type (a) or (b), as stated in the following lemma: \begin{customlemma}{4.4} Let $(T,X_{0})$ be as before.
-Then every terminal branch of $T$ is fractal. \end{customlemma}
+This contradiction shows that a minimal counterexample for $\kappa=6$ does not exist.
+To give more detail, we first show by using Lemma \ref{lem:branchwidth}, that every branch must be open and of type (a) or (b), or fractal of type 10/9.
+Furthermore, we will show that if $T_{v}$ is a terminal branch, then it cannot be of type (a) or (b), as stated in the following lemma: \begin{lemma} Let $(T,X_{0})$ be as before.
+Then every terminal branch of $T$ is fractal. \end{lemma}

 Next, the induction step is based on the recursive property of fractal branches stated in the following lemma: